On the Double Copy for Spinning Matter: Double Copy from Dimensional Reduction

 which also holds for the operators in (\ref{eq:massiveklt}) as they are under the support of the Dirac equation.
 The first term we call the scalar piece while the second we associate to a dipole \cite{Holstein:2006pq,Holstein:2006wi}.
 Here we interpret $g=2$ as the corresponding form factor and its (tree-level) value is fixed for a Dirac spinor coupled to a photon/gluon.
 In the following sections we shall see that this is not true for higher spins and in fact it is the double copy criteria above what fixes $g=2$ in general \cite{Bautista:2019tdr,Holstein:2006pq,Holstein:2006wi}.

-Now consider two such multipole operators $X,Y$, namely $X\sim(\gamma^{\mu\nu})^{p}$ and $Y\sim(\gamma^{\mu\nu})^{q}$ acting on Dirac spinors.
-As they involve an even number of gamma matrices, and the Dirac trace vanishes for an odd-number of such, we have
+Now consider two such multipole operators $X,Y$ of order $p,q$ respectively, namely $X\sim(\gamma^{\mu\nu})^{p}$ and $Y\sim(\gamma^{\mu\nu})^{q}$ acting on Dirac spinors.
+As they involve an even number of gamma matrices, and the Dirac trace vanishes for an odd number of such, we have

 where the conjugated operator $\bar{Y}$ is obtained by $\gamma^{\mu\nu}\to-\gamma^{\mu\nu}$.
 In the cases studied in \cite{Bautista:2019tdr} (for $n=3,4$) both terms in the RHS coincide and hence we defined the double copy product simply as